-The Federal Direct PLUS Loan is an option for parents of ABSN students who are classified as “dependent” on the FAFSA application.
-The Federal Direct PLUS loan offers reasonable, fixed interest rates, generous qualifying credit criteria, and flexible repayment plans.
+The Parent PLUS Loan is an option for parents of ABSN students who are classified as “dependent” on the FAFSA application.
+The Federal Direct PLUS loan has a fixed interest rate, generous qualifying credit criteria, and flexible repayment plans.
 Credit approval is required, and you must submit the FAFSA.

 How do I receive the federal loans offered to me?
 Accept the loans in the “Financials” section of the DukeHub under Accept/Decline Awards.
 After accepting the federal loans, you will be directed to the Student Loan website to complete the master promissory note and entrance counseling.
 These items will show up in the DukeHub under My Information-To Do’s until received by Duke.
 Once they are received the items will disappear which means all requirements have been met.
 The loan will not disburse if these items have not been completed and received by Duke.